wp-plugins/speed-contact-bar/README.txt

 12. **Headline text**, **headline HTML tag** and the **headline visibility**
 13. **Shadow under the bar** for a chic 3D effect
 14. **Link target** of all links to open a contact link in the same window or in a new window
+15. **Show contact data on small displays** instead of showing icons only

 Do you miss some options?
 We will add it!
 Please write your request in the plugin's [support forum at wordpress.org](http://wordpress.org/support/plugin/speed-contact-bar).
 We will try to take a look and answer as soon as possible.